R1nge/Suika/README.md

 # Modding supports
 Suika skins change
 Suika icons change
-Container skins change
+Container skin change
 Music change
 Drop chances change
 Auto image size detection
+In game background image change

 # Modding DOES NOT support
 Loading screen icon change (soon)
-Background image change (soon)
+Loading screen background change (soon)
-Points system change
+Points system change (do I really need this?)
-Different suikas amount (!= 12)
+Different suikas amount (!= 12) (do I really need this?)
-Scripting
+Scripting (do I really need this?)

 # Modding guide
+The mod title should be the same as the folder name
 The game supports image of any size in PNG JPEG formats
 But, to avoid lag spikes while loading images, it's better to stick to recomended sizes
 Suika skin sprite = 256-512
 Suika ui icon sprite = 128-256
 Container skin sprite = 256-512
+In game background = phone screen resolution in 16:9, 18:9, 21:9 ratio

 Look at the example mod